dschaefer/electron-typescript-vue/README.md

 TODO: Add in testing using Mocha/Chai including Unit and e2e.
 Still figuring out what the right approach is for these in the Electron context.

+TODO: Also lots of Vue.js examples show off webpack's hot reload capability.
+Need to see what makes sense with Electron.